Torof/ERC20_Test_and_Research/Research_Papers/ERC20_PROBLEMS.md

 - ### several transactions

-Needs to call `approve` and then `transferFrom`
+Needs to call `approve` and then `transferFrom`.
+That requires two separate transactions and therefore costs more gas.
+In time of high traffic the difference can be significant.

 - ### inflexible logic / No interaction

-The concept of calling a function on the receiving contract allows to react to a transfer can allow to extend functionnality and interactions.
+The concept of calling a function on the receiving contract allows to react to a transfer and allows to extend functionnality and interactions.

-For example on reception of a token the contract could *automatically stake the token*, send it to another contract, simply register the reception for security purposes or allowing the sender to withdraw ... or any kind of interaction desired.
+For example on reception of a token the contract could :
+- *automatically stake the token*,
+- send it to another contract,
+- simply register the reception for security purposes,
+- allowing the sender to withdraw ...
+- or any kind of interaction.

 ## Proposed solutions to ERC20 short comings